teaching-networks/animation-server/docs/guide/GUIDE.md

 Thus there is no downtime to the server even when running a long time.

 But where does the certificate really come from?
-We use an Apache HTTPD web server to serve the Client application from.
+We use an Apache HTTPD web server to serve the client application from.
 The Let's Encrypt `certbot` is already registered for the Apache web server and renews automatically.
 Therefore we do not need to call the certbot ourselves but just use the certificate of the Apache web server for our application server.
 The current certificate and private key are always stored at `/etc/letsencrypt/live/www.sam.cs.hm.edu`.